 REQUIRED: What is the main advantage of this technique?

-: [1].
+Claudia Compagnucci: The main advantage of this protocol is that it avoids counting single cell suspensions, therefore excluding any growth perturbation to the iPSCs, that are sensitive to single cell splitting [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera